SciML/DifferentialEquations.jl/docs/src/man/conditional_dependencies.md

 use [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) for increased performance.
 Also, the `load` function for the premade meshes requires [JLD.jl](https://github.com/JuliaIO/JLD.jl).

+Lastly, there is a special conditional dependency for [Juno](http://junolab.org/).
+If you are using Juno, then the progress bar functionality is works.
+If you're not using Juno, then it won't do anything.

 The other conditional dependencies are external solvers wrapped by DifferentialEquations.jl Currently these include: